holtgrewe/tracdox/trac-sphinx/source/Tutorial/ParsingCommandLineArguments.rst

 A First Working Example
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following small program will (1) setup a [dox:ArgumentParser ArgumentParser] object named ``parser``, (2) parse the command line, (3) exit the program if there were errors or the user requested a functionality that is already built into the command line parser, and (4) printing the settings given from the command line.
+The following small program will (1) setup a :dox:`ArgumentParser` object named ``parser``, (2) parse the command line, (3) exit the program if there were errors or the user requested a functionality that is already built into the command line parser, and (4) printing the settings given from the command line.
 Such functionality is printing the help, for example.

 .. code-block:: cpp